Not a Narcissist? Signs Your Partner May Be a ‘Covert’ Narcissist

 Photo Credit: Shutterstock.

-Admitting mistakes isn’t your strong suit.
-Instead, you find ways to blame circumstances or other people for any mishaps.
+Admitting mistakes isn’t their strong suit.
+Instead, they find ways to blame circumstances or other people for any mishaps.

 Mood Swings